CobaltTarantula/chess/notes.md

 * ```session.getRemote().sendString("WebSocket response: " + message);```
 * Have a map of all the sessions that I get with the keys = GameID
 ### WebSocket client
-* library gonna handle all the low-level stuff we don't wanna worry about
+* library will handle all the low-level stuff we don't want to worry about
 * Install **glassfish.tyrus.bundles.standalone.client 1.15**
 ```java
 public class WSClient extends Endpoint {